How Nuon Works - Part 2, Customer Installs

 In your config file, you define the cloud permissions that your application needs.
 There are 4 types of permissions:

-Once your customer has setup their install, they can go back into the stack and remove permissions, cutting off maintenance mode, provision or enabling/disabling break glass access.
+Once your customer has set up their install, they can go back into the stack and cut off maintenance mode or manage break glass access.
 These permissions are requested by the vendor, and managed by the customer and are only usable by the runner inside the customer's install.

 Audit Logging